-Request for supporting documents: 11
+Request for supporting documents: 10

-Candidates are responsible for establishing accuracy and compliance within all provisions of the Elections Code.
+Candidates are responsible for providing thorough and accurate information.
 The Elections Department or Secretary of State may request supporting documentation or evidence supporting a candidate's proposed ballot designation.
+It is important to accurately complete the worksheet with as much information as you can provide.

-Rejection of ballot designations: 12
+Rejection of ballot designations: 11